SAP-samples/teched2022-DT264/exercises/ex0/README.md

-# Access the SAP Launchpad service
+# Access the SAP Launchpad Service

-> **NOTE:** The steps of this exercise was already executed for your user for the SAP TechEd 2022 Hands-On Session.
+> **NOTE:** The steps of this exercise was already executed for your user for the SAP TechEd 2022 Hands-on Session.
 Please continue with [Exercise 1](../ex1) as an in-person participant.
-You can refer to this exercise if you are doing the Hands-On Workshop outside of TechEd 2022.
+You can refer to this exercise if you are doing the Hands-on Workshop outside of TechEd 2022.

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Launchpad service entitlement
+- SAP BTP Subaccount with SAP Launchpad Service entitlement
 - Admin access for this Subaccount

 ## Step 1: Create Launchpad service instance